nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 <span class="box warning">:warning: **Heads Up!** Due to the design of WerkIt!, commands, `/commandAction`, and
 `<condition>` must be separated by a single whitespace.
 Excessive whitespaces will not be accepted by the application.
-However, plan names may have more than a single whitespace in between words and numbers.<br/><br/>
+However, plan names may have more than a single whitespace in between words.<br/><br/>
 **Examples of Incorrect Usage**<br/>
 :x: `workout /new     push up   /reps   1000`<br/>
 :x: `plan    /list`<br/>